-- If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM_HEADER of response, the client MUST disconnect the connection as specified in section 3.2.7.1. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM_HEADER, the client MUST disconnect the connection as specified in section 3.2.7.1. - If ProtocolId in the header of the decrypted message is 0x424D53FE indicating an SMB2 header, the client MUST further validate the decrypted message:

-- If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM_HEADER of response, the client MUST disconnect the connection as specified in section 3.2.7.1. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM_HEADER, the client SHOULD<165> disconnect the connection as specified in section 3.2.7.1.
+- If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM_HEADER of response. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM HEADER. - Each response in a compounded response chain, except the first one, does not start at an 8-byte aligned boundary. - If ProtocolId in the header of the decrypted message is 0x424D53FE indicating an SMB2 header, the client MUST further validate the decrypted message: - If the NextCommand field in the first SMB2 header of the message is equal to 0 and SessionId of the first SMB2 header is not equal to the SessionId field in SMB2 TRANSFORM_HEADER of response, the client MUST disconnect the connection as specified in section 3.2.7.1. - For each response in a compounded response, if the SessionId field of SMB2 header is not equal to the SessionId field in the SMB2 TRANSFORM_HEADER, the client SHOULD<174> disconnect the connection as specified in section 3.2.7.1. - If each response in the compounded chain, except the first one, does not start at an 8-byte aligned boundary, the client MUST disconnect the connection as specified in section 3.2.7.1.